 People infected with Ebola do not become infectious until they have developed symptoms like fever.
 The disease then progresses very rapidly.
 This means infectious people do not walk around spreading the disease for a long period.

 It typically takes five to seven days for symptoms to develop after an infection, so there is time to identify people who may have been exposed, put them under surveillance and if they show symptoms, quarantine them.

 In past outbreaks, infection control measures have been very effective in containing Ebola within the immediate area.

 Frontline medical practitioners should be alert to Ebola in those returning from West Africa and other affected areas.

 Flight crew have been trained to respond quickly to any passengers who develop symptoms during a flight from West Africa.
 They should take measures to reduce transmission on board the plane.
-However, this event is very unlikely and so far, there have been no documented cases of people catching the disease simply by being in the same plane as an Ebola victim.For Online Treatment, please fill the 'Quick Contact' form on the right & submit it for any questions/ treatment'.
+However, this event is very unlikely and so far, there have been no documented cases of people catching the disease simply by being in the same plane as an Ebola victim.Please E-mail firstname.lastname@example.org for any questions/ treatment.